 Fees charged for credits over: 24

-Credits/courses under the min. require part time status permission
+Credits/courses under the min. require permission to underload

 The class is full.
 If an electronic wait list is available, you can add yourself to the wait list by selecting Wait List in the action drop down menu for the course.
 Once added to an electronic wait list, it is your responsibility to check your Oberlin email frequently.
 When a seat becomes available, the first student on the wait list will be notified via email.
 From the time and date the email notification is sent, the student will have 24 hours to decide if they want the seat.
 If they do not take the seat by the deadline, the second student on the waitlist will be offered the seat.